For even more scenic drives, check out our quick guide to Colorado's 26 scenic byways.

 1. Trail Ridge Road

 The highest continuous paved road in North America winds through Rocky Mountain National Park from Estes Park in the east to Grand Lake in the west.
 With more than eight miles above 11,000 feet and a maximum elevation of 12,183 feet, Trail Ridge Road is an amazing vantage point for leaf peepers and is a favored spot for photographers.
-The Rocky Mountain Nature Association offers guided hikes and tours, as well as wildlife, nature and photo safaris.
+The Rocky Mountain Conservancy offers guided hikes and tours and volunteer opportunities in the park.

 2. Photographer’s Favorite: Kebler Pass